xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 *Normal Scenario:*

 * User opens application
+* User selects the matching profile
-* Application prompts user to select desired activity: create, (re)name, or delete list
+* Application prompts user to add list
-* User selects option to create
+* User selects option to add list
 * Application prompts user to enter a name for the list
 * User inputs desired name for list
-* User clicks next
+* User clicks save
 * New grocery list with that name is created

 *Alternate Scenario:*

 * User opens application
+* User selects the matching profile
-* Application prompts user to select desired activity: create, (re)name, or delete list
+* Application prompts user to add list
-* User selects option to create
 * Application prompts user to enter a name for the list
 * User does not input a name for list
-* User clicks next
+* User clicks save
-* Application prompts user that it cannot create a list without a name
+* Application cannot save without a name
 * User input desired name for list
-* User clicks next
+* User clicks save
 * New grocery list with that name is created

 **Use Case 2:** Add items